Anne of Denmark and her African servants: Material culture and theatre

 A pair of earrings made for Anne of Denmark by George Heriot survives in a private collection.
 They feature the enamelled face of an African man.
 The earrings were itemised by Heriot in 1609 as "two pendants made as more's heads and all sett with diamonds, price £70."
 They may reflect her fascination with the representation of African people in the theatre, as in her Masque of Blackness performed on 6 January 1605.
-Perhaps her personal participation in that masque,Dympna Callaghan, Shakespeare Without Women: Representing gender and race on the Renaissance stage (Routledge, 2000), pp. 81-2. and the performances in 1590 and 1594 evoked a queenly identity based on the mythical figure of Scota, a daughter of an Egyptian pharaoh and foundation figure in Scottish national identity whose name is based on the Greek word for darkness, skotos, σκότος.
+Perhaps her personal participation in that masque, and the performances in 1590 and 1594 evoked a queenly identity based on the mythical figure of Scota, a daughter of an Egyptian pharaoh and foundation figure in Scottish national identity whose name is based on the Greek word for darkness, skotos, σκότος.

 Ben Jonson, author of the masque, credited the impersonation of African characters in The Masque of Blackness to "her majesty's will".
 The queen and eleven ladies appeared in blackface as the daughters of "Father Niger".
 The character was a personification of the River Niger and his daughters may have represented the waters of the Niger Delta.
 The daughters of Niger would turn white in the climate of newly united Britain.
 In 1610 Anne of Denmark returned to the theme of rivers, this time the rivers of Wales, for the investiture of her son Prince Henry as Prince of Wales in the masque Tethys' Festival.